michael-collins/feeling-responsive/software/blender/index.md

 Large array of tutorials for all kinds of techniques in Blender.

 [Ian Hubert](https://www.youtube.com/user/mrdodobird/videos)
-Quick and humerous tutorials that are sometimes only a minute long.
+Quick and humorous tutorials that are sometimes only a minute long.
 For more advanced users.

 [Flipped Normals](https://www.youtube.com/user/FlippedNormalsTuts/playlists)